AARP Membership 2026: $11/Year Holiday Deal — What the Discount Actually Covers

 Yes — every AARP membership includes a free second membership for another adult living in the same household.
 That person gets their own membership card and full access to all member benefits.
 The second membership is included at no extra cost at every pricing tier.

-FatSaver verified this offer in May 2026.
+FatSaver verified this offer in July 2026.
 AARP pricing and promotional availability are subject to change.
-The $11/year rate requires a 5-year upfront purchase of $55 and is valid through June 4, 2026.
-Standard rates apply after that date.
+The $11/year rate requires a 5-year upfront purchase of $55 and is offered during major holiday sale windows (Memorial Day, July 4th, Labor Day, Black Friday).
+Standard rates apply outside those windows.
 Verify all terms at AARP.org before joining.

 We will be happy to hear your thoughts